peterjc/thapbi-pict/docs/examples/woody_hosts/prepare.rst

 ..
 WARNING::

-    Setting the abundance threhold low (say under 50) risks letting background contamination through into the results.
+    Setting the abundance threshold low (say under 50) risks background contamination coming through into the results.
 Do not do this without strong justification (e.g. look at suitable controls over multiple plates from your own laboratory procedure).

 ..
 WARNING::